distephano30/Cyclistic_case_study_2024/README.md

 # Cleaning process
 In a spreadsheet, I looked for duplicate, there was none.
 I converted all the date field to the same format.
-In postgresql I removed any row that had an empty end_station or end gps coordiante field.
+In postgresql I removed any row that had an empty end_station or end gps coordinate field.

 # Data analysis